5 Best Practices for Flexible Credit Recovery

 Momentum is an important concept to keep in mind when thinking about students’ journeys to graduation.
 When students experience success early on in their high school careers, they lay a solid foundation in the skills required for the credits they need.
 Those skills continue to build, and the credits continue to accumulate.
 Along the way, students will gain confidence in their ability and positive feelings about learning.

 Unfortunately, the opposite is usually true as well.
 For students who get off to a difficult start in high school, the gaps in their skills and knowledge often accumulate, eventually resulting in missed credits and, quite possibly, negative feelings about themselves and school.
 What can educators do to reverse this kind of trend and help struggling high school students get back on track to graduate?
-It’s all about offering credit recovery in a format that’s flexible, feasible, and goal focused.
+It’s all about offering credit recovery in a format that’s flexible, feasible, and goal focused and one that meets the unique needs of diverse students.

 Here are five best practices to develop a learner-centered online credit recovery program in your school or district that will support students in building the positive momentum they need to achieve academic goals and graduation success!

-All students have their own learning style—and the physical environment they are able to conduct their learning in can have a big impact on their success.
-For some students (very frequently those who are at-risk or have fallen behind in credits), the traditional classroom is not the right fit.
-So, when designing your credit recovery program, consider offering students flexibility in regard to where and when they can complete their assignments.
+All students have their own learning style—and the physical environment where they learn can have a big impact on their success.
+For some students (very frequently those who are at risk or have fallen behind in credits), the traditional classroom is not the right fit.
+So, when designing your credit recovery program, consider offering students the flexibility of where and when they can complete their assignments.

-If possible, consider giving students even more flexibility by offering fully virtual courses that they can complete on their own time and schedule (for inspiration, see how these four schools achieved success with virtual learning).
-Independent options, which allow students to work at home or from their favorite coffeeshop as well as at school, can be a great fit for students who are faced with significant responsibilities outside of school or those who are faced with issues such as anxiety, bullying, and similar concerns in the classroom.
+If possible, consider giving students even more flexibility by offering fully virtual courses that they can complete on their own time and schedule.
+Independent options provide students with the opportunity to do their work from anywhere—at home or from their favorite coffeeshop, as well as in the classroom—and it can be a great fit for students who live in multigenerational or multifamily households, students who have significant responsibilities outside of school, and even students who are faced with anxiety or other mental health challenges, bullying, or other concerns in the classroom.

-In many instances, students aren’t missing entire credits, but they are clearly lacking in understanding on a particular subject, concept, or skillset within a course.
-In these cases, forcing students to retake entire classes can be detrimental—they can easily become bored with material they already understand and frustrated by the amount of time and work they are being asked to commit to.
+In many instances, students aren’t missing entire credits, but they may not fully grasp or understand a particular subject, concept, or skillset within a course.
+In these cases, forcing students to retake entire classes can be detrimental.
+They can easily become bored with material they already understand and frustrated by the amount of time and work they are being asked to commit to.

 If it is not possible to offer unit recovery, virtual courses can help your students recover full credits on a faster timeline.
-With motivation, dedication, and the right support, students can make up multiple missed credits in a much shorter timespan than a standard semester—in some cases, virtual courses can enable them to graduate on time when they otherwise would not have been able to.
+With motivation, dedication, and the right supports, students can make up multiple missed credits in a much shorter timespan than a standard semester.
+And in some cases, virtual courses can enable them to graduate on time.
 This can also be a cost-effective solution if your school or district leverages virtual courses offered on a monthly subscription basis.

-Inevitably, when a student is falling behind in credits, something has gone wrong.
-Figuring out the core problem—family concerns at home, mental health struggles, a learning disability, or anything else—is absolutely key to helping a student turn the tide.
+Inevitably, when students are falling behind in credits, it’s concerning.
+Figuring out the core problem or barrier—family concerns at home, mental health struggles, a learning disability, or anything else—is key to helping students turn the tide.
 And, the first step to reaching this kind of understanding is building a true relationship with every student in your program.
-This allows educators to gain rapport with their students, build their trust, and put students at ease to open up about their challenges and needs as they work through their credit recovery assignments.
+This allows educators to gain rapport with their students, build trust and belonging, and put students at ease to open up about their challenges and needs as they work through their credit recovery assignments.

 Whether students are working in person or virtually, make sure that your program prioritizes connections between students and teachers.
 If you have a credit recovery lab, make sure that it is consistently staffed by educators with expertise in a variety of subjects.
 Consider assigning each student to a dedicated staff mentor (in addition to the teacher-of-record) to provide ongoing instructional support and accountability for staying on track with assignments.
 If your program leverages fully virtual courses, make sure to find a provider focused on teacher quality, with clear documentation of their virtual teachers’ certification in your state and well-defined policies regarding interaction with students.